sjiamnocna/nette-apication/README.md

 ## Performance
 - Performance is what matters here
-  - API solution without any API security made from Nette with Presenters and Responses took over `80ms`, `20ms` when cached
+  - API solution made from basic Nette-app with Presenters and Responses  without any API security took over `80ms`, `20ms` when cached
   - This project implements simple security, DI injects into Endpoints and performs around `40ms`, `5ms` cached
   - **Measured by Tracy** - when debug mode is off I guess the app will perform even better